John R Hunter

 Early map-first concept (sacrificial)

-Indigo Footprinting product UI: US map with sourcing regions and View Table control
+Indigo Footprinting map mode: a satellite US map with highlighted sourcing regions beside production, emissions, and practice summary panels; a View Table toggle sits top-left

 The bigger idea